 - Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.

-- Slice the baguette at regular intervals but don't cut all the way through, the bottom should remain whole and hold the baguette together.
-Cut only about ⅔ through.
+- Slice the baguettes at regular intervals but don't cut all the way through, the bottom should remain whole as it will hold the baguette together.
+Cut only about 2/3 through.